 Even if the company successfully develops the treatment, however, the patent issue remains a variable.
 According to the ministry’s patent site, Forxiga's has two substance patents that expire in April 2023 and January 2024, respectively, and one formulation patent that expires in 2028.
 Local companies have tried to get a patent invalidation for Forxiga’s formulation patent but have failed, however.

-These shows why local pharmaceutical companies have changed their tactic to avoiding the patent through salt-altering strategy.
+These shows why local pharmaceutical companies have changed their tactic to avoiding the patent through base-altering strategy.